dbarton-uk/christmas-market/README.md

       totalCost
 ```

-The algorithm can be considered in three parts, commented in the cypher query above.
-Each part is explained below.
+The algorithm should be considered in three steps - as shown in the cypher query above.
+Each step is explained below.

-##### Part 1
+#### Step 1

-In Part 1, the shortest path between each of the chalets, is calculated using the graph algorithm `algo.shortestPath.stream`
+In Step 1, the shortest path between each of the chalets, is calculated using the graph algorithm `algo.shortestPath.stream`
 procedure.
 "SHORTEST_ROUTE_TO" relationships are merged between each distinct pair of selected chalets, with the
-total cost of the shortest path and the hops of the shortest path stored on the new relationship.
+total cost of the shortest path and the hops of the shortest path stored on the relationship.
 Some optimization is
 achieved by ensuring the shortest path between a pair of nodes is only calculated in one direction.

-Running the following query give us the information calculated from part 1.
+Running the following query give us the information calculated in Step 1.

 ```cypher
 WITH  [109, 24, 169, 89, 32, 184, 181, 19] AS selection